dyrnade/smallDockerImagesTool/README.md

 - This tool expects a configuration-file(docker.yml) from user to read and builds image as follow.

-**IMPORTANT**: This tools is in very early stage.
+**IMPORTANT**: This tool is in very early stage.
 I have some ideas to make things simple as possible.

 Menu looks like below